 Application for Educational Benefits

 Students may qualify for educational benefits, including free or reduced price meals.
-All families are encouraged to submit an Application for Educational Benefits, found atwww.isd191.org/edbenefits Printed applications are available online at www.isd191.org, each school, and the district office.
-Applications must be completed each school year, and are to be submitted to the district for review and approval.
-Applications are reviewed on a timely basis, however, allow 10 days for processing and a response sent to the parent/guardian.
-Benefits from the previous school year will be carried over for the first 30 school days of the current year.
-Families receiving MN Family Investment Program (MFIP), Supplemental Nutrition Assistance Program (SNAP) or Food Distribution Program on Indian Reservations (FDPIR), and foster children may be directly certified for free meals by the State of MN.
-Benefit eligibility letters are sent through U.S. mail.
+All families are encouraged to submit an Application for Educational Benefits, found at www.isd191.org/edbenefits Printed applications are available online at www.isd191.org, each school, and the district office.
+Benefits from the previous school year are carried over for the first 30 school days.
 Any family that has not reapplied by October 16, 2018 will be changed to full price meals.
 Applications may be completed at any time throughout the year.
 Until an application is approved and written notice has been received, parents/guardians are responsible for providing meals from home or money for school meals.

 Payments, Account Balances, and Refunds

-Parents/Guardians are responsible to monitor student meal account balances and to deposit money for purchases.
-FeePay™ is an online webstore where parents/guardians can make payments with a credit/debit card or checking account, view meal account balances, monitor purchases, and set up email alerts when the balance reaches a specific amount.
+Parents/Guardians are responsible to monitor student meal account balances and deposit money for purchases.
+FeePay™ is an online webstore to make payments with a credit/debit card or checking account, view meal account balances, monitor purchases, and set up email alerts when the balance reaches a specific amount.
 To set up a FeePay™ account, go to https://isd191.feepay.com.
 Payments may take 24-72 hours for funds to be routed to the student account.
 There is no fee for parents/guardians to use this service.

-Depositing money into meal accounts is accomplished online or by sending a check or cash to the student’s school.
-Checks should be written out to ISD 191 Food Service.
+If sending a check for purchases, it should be written out to ISD 191 Food Service.
 Cash is accepted in a sealed envelope.
 Write the student's first and last name and PIN on the check memo line or on the envelope.
 All schools have payment collection boxes.
 Middle schools and the Burnsville High School have kiosks for cash deposits (no coins).
-Kiosks do not provide change to students and require input of the student PIN and birthdate.
 Cash or coins are not accepted on serving lines at middle or high schools.

 Did you know that there are funds available to assist families with heating costs?
 Please see the attached info at the bottom of the page for more information.